aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to EXCEL or Online App" h2="Export WORDML to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to Excel?</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based language that is used to store and transport documents.
+It is a great way to store documents in a structured format, but it is not suitable for data analysis and reporting.
+To perform data analysis and reporting, it is necessary to convert WordML to Excel.

+<h2>How Aspose.Total Helps for WordML to Excel Conversion?</h2>

- You can include WORDML to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides a comprehensive set of APIs to work with Microsoft Word, Excel, PowerPoint, PDF, and other popular file formats.
+It also provides APIs to convert WordML to HTML and HTML to Excel.
+By using Aspose.Words for C++, you can export WORDML to HTML.
+After that, by using Aspose.Cells for C++, you can convert HTML to EXCEL.
+Both APIs come under Aspose.Total for C++ package.
+This makes it easy to include WORDML to EXCEL conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}